-Stitch files, sometimes referred to as "expanded" files, do not contain properties.
+Stitch files do not contain properties.
 They are purely plotted-out needle penetrations.
 The colors that show up in DesignShop are generated from the default colors.
 A few files can contain color information or can be paired with an INF file that contains color information.